-Rapids defender Anthony Wallace will miss the rest of the 2011 season after undergoing surgery to repair cartilage in his right knee, the club announced Monday.
+Colorado Rapids left back Anthony Wallace will miss the rest of the 2011 season after undergoing surgery to repair cartilage in his right knee, the club announced Monday.

 The damage was discovered while Wallace was rehabilitating from a left knee sprain suffered in the Rapids' Aug.
 5 game against the Columbus Crew.
 The game was his first back since recovering from knee tendinitis, but now he will miss the Rapids' remaining four games and any potential playoff games.
 He finishes the season with ten appearances including eight starts and one assist to his name.